elmtree-askmo/cloudcannon-app/content/quicktakes-about-us.md

 content_blocks:
   - _bookshop_name: about-us/aboutEdkey
     title: About Edkey section
+    contentTitle: About Us
     About_Edkey:
       - paragraph: >-
-          Edkey's mission is to help life-long learners reach their full academic potential through new technologies that advance human intelligence through more effective learning & knowledge sharing.
+          Edkey Inc. is an educational technology company created by former principal Edmodo executives who collectively have more than 50 years of experience.
+They have built educational apps and services at institutions including Edmodo, Stanford University, Redbird Advanced Learning, McGraw Hill and technology companies including Netscape, DoubleClick, Alexa, and more.
+Founded in Fall of 2022 in California, Edkey Inc., has roots in the SF Bay Area.
       - paragraph: >-
-          Our flagship products are QuickTakes and ClassMo.
-The QuickTakes consumer app (available in the iOS and Android app stores and via web browser) offers college students an easy and effective way to increase their understanding of their course lectures with the help of a personalized AI assistant.
-The QuickTakes app uses AI to return robust learning materials from class lecture recordings including study guides, outlines, glossaries, practice questions, recommended videos as well as an AI assistant for more in depth studying about the lecture subject matter.
+          Our flagship product, QuickTakes, is a freemium consumer app (available in the iOS and Android app stores and via web browser) offering an AI assistant or sidekick, to give learners an effective way to increase their understanding of their classes and grow their academic knowledge through AI and personalization technology.
+The QuickTakes app uses AI to return robust learning materials and provides an AI sidekick for more in-depth knowledge growth.
+  - _bookshop_name: about-us/benefit
+    title: Benefit section
+    list:
-      - paragraph: >-
+      - title: Mission
-          Edkey Inc. is an educational technology company made of a group of former principal Edmodo executives (over 140m student and teacher users) who collectively have more than 50 years of experience building educational services at institutions including Edmodo, Stanford University, Redbird Advanced Learning, McGraw Hill and technology companies including Netscape, DoubleClick, NetDragon, Alexa and more.
-          EdKey develops technologies, services, and applications focused on the K-12 and Higher Ed educational spaces.
+        description: Our mission is to help all learners reach their full academic potential through new technologies.
+        image: /mission.png
-      - paragraph: >-
+      - title: Vision
-          Founded in fall of 2022 in California, Edkey Inc., has roots in the San Francisco Bay Area.
-The founding team has a shared belief in personalized, life-long learning and believe that further edtech innovation is needed to democratize access to learning tools that unlock each learner’s full potential.
+        description: We aim to democratize education in ways that allow all students to succeed via personalized learning and AI-enhanced educational tools.
+        image: /vision.png
   - _bookshop_name: about-us/foundingTeam
     title: Founding Team section
     members: